Frequently Asked Questions

 - Who can I contact for questions and assistance?

-The Butler University Library can assist with any additional questions that are not answered in the FAQ.
-For questions please contact Marcy Wilhelm-South at .
-See also: http://libguides.butler.edu/digitalcommons.
+The Butler University Library can assist with any additional questions that are not addressed in this FAQ.
+For questions please contact BU Digital Scholarship at .
+Please see also: http://libguides.butler.edu/digitalcommons.